Generic Name: brompheniramine and codeine (BROM fen IR a meen and KOE deen)

 Codeine is a narcotic cough suppressant.
 It affects the signals in the brain that trigger cough reflex.

-You should not use brompheniramine and codeine if you are allergic to it, or if you have:
+You should not use this medicine if you are allergic to brompheniramine or codeine.

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.